 throughout the greater Philadelphia area.
 She has 50 tour stops, so far.

 Liz is a Philadelphia-based actor, musician, composer and teaching artist.
-She works in a variety of forms, including theatre, film, cabaret, musicals, jazz, folk music, opera, classical theatre and devised/experimental performance art.
+She works in a variety of forms, including theatre, film, cabaret, musicals, jazz, folk music, opera, Shakespeare and devised/immersive work.
 Liz holds a BFA in Musical Theatre from the University of Michigan.
-She studied Directing at the Cape Town Opera Company; Balinese Gamelan music at the Çudamani Summer Institute, and Voice, Movement and Classical Text at Canada's National Voice Intensive.
+She studied directing at the Cape Town Opera Company, Balinese Gamelan music at the Çudamani Summer Institute, and Voice, Movement and Classical Text at Canada's National Voice Intensive.
 Liz has performed in Japan, India, South Africa, Venezuela, and across the United States and Europe.
 She is also a sound designer, music director and recording artist.
-She can be heard on Alex Dowling's excerpts from There...
-(Wilma Theater), Toby Twining's Eurydice (Cantaloupe Music), Johnny Showcase's The Octopus (Infinite Owl) and and the upcoming reboot of Tezuka's Little Astro Boy.
-Liz is a Barrymore Award Winner, an Independence Foundation Fellow, and a recipient of the F. Otto Haas Award for Emerging Artist.
-She teaches voice, movement and music in Philadelphia public schools, and at the Pennsylvania Theatre Institute, and offers private voice lessons on a sliding scale.
+She can be heard on composer Toby Twining's Eurydice (Cantaloupe Music), Alex Dowling's There In The Light & The Darkness...
+(Wilma Theater), Johnny Showcase's The Octopus (Infinite Owl) and the upcoming reboot of Tezuka's Little Astro Boy.
+Liz is a Barrymore Award Winner, an Independence Foundation Fellow, and a recipient of the F. Otto Haas Award for Emerging Theatre Artist.
+She teaches voice, movement and music in Philadelphia, and offers private voice lessons on a sliding scale.
 Follow the links below for press and booking inquiries.

 Liz began creating soundscapes for the theatre in 2007 with the Wilma Theater's production of EURYDICE.
 Since then, she has composed, arranged, sound designed and music directed for a number of regional theaters, including Chicago Shakespeare Theatre (THE TEMPEST), Pennsylvania Shakespeare Festival (HAMLET, ICE PRINCESS, SHAKESPEARE IN LOVE), People's Light & Theatre (THE MATCHMAKER), the Lantern Theater